simeononsecurity/simeononsecurity.ch/content/articles/active-directory-module-powershell-installation-usage-guide/index.en.md

 ## Importing the Active Directory Module in PowerShell

-Before you can utilize the Active Directory module in PowerShell, you need to import it into your current session.
+Before you can use the Active Directory module in PowerShell, you need to import it into your current session.
 Follow these steps to import the module:

 1. Launch **Windows PowerShell** with administrative rights.
 2. Execute the following command to import the module: